Maureen Ogden

 Maureen Black Ogden (November 1, 1928 – August 17, 2022) was an American Republican Party politician who served seven terms in the New Jersey General Assembly between 1982 and 1996.
-She represented the 22nd Legislative District for five terms until 1992 then was shifted to the 21st Legislative District (in redistricting following the 1990 United States census) where she served two terms of office.
+She represented the 22nd Legislative District for five terms until 1992 and then was shifted to the 21st Legislative District (in redistricting following the 1990 United States census) where she served two terms of office.